 Economics Online makes learning economics straightforward.
 Content is organised in five key areas, including the theory of competitive markets, market failures, the national economy, business economics, and the global economy.
-The site contains over 100 videos, many of which include animated graphs, making understanding that much easier.

 The Economics Online Blog enables you to post your own comments, and make contributions to debate and discussion.

-Markets - Markets provides an introduction to the
+provides an introduction to the

 nature of markets, and how market forces allocate scarce resources.

-Markets also provides an introduction to micro-economic theory, and to
+This section also provides an introduction to micro-economic theory, and to

 many of the fundamental concepts used in economics.

-Business economics - business economics
+Business economics -

-analyses the behaviour of private firms operating in
+provides analysis of the behaviour of private firms operating in

 different types of